xuxuehua/repo_xuxuehua.com/content/Python_modules/gunicorn.md

 The number of worker processes.
 This number should generally be between 2-4 workers per core in the server.
 Check the [FAQ](http://docs.gunicorn.org/en/latest/faq.html#faq) for ideas on tuning this parameter.

+Gunicorn relies on the operating system to provide all of the load balancing when handling requests.
+Generally we recommend `(2 x $num_cores) + 1` as the number of workers to start off with.
+While not overly scientific, the formula is based on the assumption that for a given core, one worker will be reading or writing from the socket while the other worker is processing a request.

 ## `-k WORKERCLASS, --worker-class=WORKERCLASS`

 The type of worker process to run.
 You’ll definitely want to read the production page for the implications of this parameter.
 You can set this to `$(NAME)` where `$(NAME)` is one of `sync`, `eventlet`, `gevent`, `tornado`, `gthread`, `gaiohttp` (deprecated). `sync` is the default.
 See the [worker_class](http://docs.gunicorn.org/en/latest/settings.html#worker-class) documentation for more information.